To skip my yapping and if you just want to see my Proposed Idea, go to Proposed Idea/Fixes.

 EDLM

-Fig. 23: Addition of Exit Directory (+ Locality Map) at Platforms
+Fig. 23: Addition of Exit Directories (summarized) at Platforms

-I have gathered several feedbacks on my own, and what often pops up among the other requests is the addition of Exit Directories (& Locality Maps) at Platforms.
+I have gathered several feedbacks on my own, and what often pops up among the other requests is the addition of Exit Directories at Platforms.
+You can see this evidently in TEL4 stations, with paper signages.
 Here, I've decided to put it at an empty space (exactly where the paper signage were, in Fig. 4), where it corresponds to the Exits the Escalator sets would bring you to.

 IS